• Skip to primary navigation

 • ×

 You may have heard of the teabag trick for sunburned skin.
 I learned this from my friend while on a spring break trip to Florida.
 My eyelids were so sunburned I could barely open them.
 My friend took two tea bags and soaked them in tepid water.
-Once they cooled down, she placed them over my puffed eyelids to reduce the pain and swelling.
-Thankfully it worked.
+Once cooled, she placed them over my puffy eyes to reduce the pain and swelling.
+It worked!

 How Topical Tea Applications Protect the Skin

-• Green tea polyphenols, especially Epigallocatechin-3-Gallate (EGCG), can amend the damaging effects of ultraviolet (UV) light, protecting the skin against damage.
+• Green tea plant polyphenols, especially Epigallocatechin Gallate (EGCG), have healing properties that amend the damaging effects of ultraviolet (UV) light, protecting the skin against damage.

 • When used in products, green tea may help wound healing.
-Adding green tea to face cream may also help acne and control oiliness because it inhibits an enzyme in your skin’s oil-producing glands.
+Adding green tea to face cream may also help acne and control oiliness because it inhibits an enzyme in your skin's oil-producing glands and has antibacterial properties.

-• It’s not only green tea that contains skin-protective chemicals.
-Black tea extracts have also been shown to decrease inflammation and signs of sun damage.
+• It's not only green tea that contains skin-protective chemicals.
+Black tea extracts also decrease inflammation and signs of sun damage.
 The tea bags my friend used to treat my severe sunburn were black tea bags.

 • Because white tea is the least processed tea, it contains the highest amount of antioxidants.
 These specific antioxidants may help protect the skin by protecting collagen and elastin breakdown.

-• The antioxidants found in all tea from the Camellia sinensis plant contain high amounts of antioxidants.
+• High amounts of antioxidants are in all tea from the Camellia sinensis plant.

 Why do we need antioxidants?